belohoub/UBcards/README.md

 UBcards follows the philosophy of the older [Card Wallet](https://gitlab.com/AppsLee/cardwallet) application, preserving its simplicity, while adding a few new features like icons for easier view in the longer card list, or direct barcode scanning.

-The subset of Card Wallets' code is re.-used in UBcards, while UBcards is the extensively reworked fork of the [Tagger](https://gitlab.com/balcy/tagger) application from which it inherits e.g. the barcode scanning features.
+The subset of Card Wallets' code is re-used in UBcards, while UBcards is the extensively reworked fork of the [Tagger](https://gitlab.com/balcy/tagger) application from which it inherits e.g. the barcode scanning features.

 The overall code evolution is briefly documented in the [changelog](CHANGELOG.md).